A Grateful, Loving Tribute to Rosy McHargue

 Finally, in an affirmative nod to “doing it Rosy’s way,” all proceeds from this event were being donated to The Rosy McHargue Memorial Youth Scholarship Program, to benefit teenage jazz musicians.
 Rosy’s love for both jazz, and for the young musicians with the drive to want to be part of it, continues…

-On Rosy McHargue’s Centennial Levinson made the following album with an even larger group:
+On Rosy McHargue’s centennial Dan Levinson made the following album with an even larger group.
+We have it on good authority that it contains a “Masterpiece of Liner Notes” not to be missed: